Police extend detention of e-voting critic

-The Hyderabad home of Hari Prasad, managing director of Netindia LTD, was raided on Saturday morning at 5:30 by authorities who questioned him for two and a half hours before taking him into custody, a colleague of his said here .
-Police then transported him to Mumbai, which is about 14 hours away.
+His Hyderabad home was raided early Saturday morning by authorities who questioned him for two and a half hours before taking him into custody, a colleague of his has said.
+Police then transported him to Mumbai, about 14 hours away, where he has been held ever since.